Nithusan2002/Nithusan2002/README.md

 Currently studying "Informatikk: Programmering og systemarkitektur" at the University Of Oslo

-*   🌍  I'm based in Oslo, Norway
+*   🌍  I'm based in Oslo
 *   ✉️  You can contact me at [nithusank.2002@gmail.com](mailto:nithusank.2002@gmail.com)
 *   🧠  I'm learning Kotlin, Android studio, C